caltechlibrary/cl-js/gallery/search-widget.md

     let cl = Object.assign({}, window.CL),
         widget_element = document.getElementById("search-widget");

-    /* NOTE: We want the builder to be hosted
+    /* NOTE: We want the Search Widget to be hosted
      * where our code is deployed */ cl.BaseURL = "";
     cl.SearchWidget(widget_element);